iterative/dvc.org/content/docs/command-reference/gc.md

 To avoid accidentally deleting data, it raises an error and doesn't touch any files if no scope options are provided.
-It means it's user's responsibility to explicitly provide the right set of options to specify what data is still in-use (so that DVC can figure out what fils can be safely deleted).
+It means it's user's responsibility to explicitly provide the right set of options to specify what data is still needed (so that DVC can figure out what fils can be safely deleted).

 One of the scope options, `--workspace`, `--all-branches`, `--all-tags`,